ln-komandur/linux-utils/common-mountpoints.md

 **Note:** Add other non-super users to `<first_user's_group>` so that they can access this mount point as a member of the group.
 If the partition is not auto mounted in fstab or if that group is the super-user's group, then all those other users need to authenticate with the super user's credentials

-### Set write permission to multiple users using setgid and sticky bits
+### Set write permission to multiple users using setgid bit

 `sudo chmod -R 2775 /media/all-users-<partition-name>` # *[Refer - set write permission to multiple users](https://ubuntuforums.org/archive/index.php/t-2017287.html).
-2 is the setgid [(set group id bit to inherit the group id for users in the group)](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)*
+2 is the setgid [(set group id bit to inherit the group id for users in the group)](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-bit)*

-`ls -l /media/` # Check if the sticky bit, the owner and the group are set correctly
+`ls -l /media/` # Check if the setgid bit, the owner and the group are set correctly

 ## Allowing non-sudo users to use Veracrypt